 Wisdom Tooth Removal

 Having your wisdom teeth removed is an almost universal rite of teenage passage.
-Unlike most dentists, we don’t make you head over to an oral surgeon to remove your teenager’s wisdom teeth — we handle that for you at Deeter Dental.
+Unlike most dentists, we don’t make you head over to an oral surgeon to remove your teenager’s wisdom teeth — our dentists handle that for you at Deeter Dental.